 - Newer biologics called JAK inhibitors target a different part of the immune system than Humira and Enbrel.
 Some of these include baricitinib (Olumiant), tofacitinib (Xeljanz), and upadacitinib (Rinvoq) belongs in this group.

 Mild exercise like walking or yoga can help when your symptoms aren't bad.
 Rest is better when you're in the middle of a flare.
 If you've had a lot of joint damage, your doctor may suggest surgery to replace a joint or to fuse joints together.

 Lupus treatments can vary from person to person as much as its symptoms do.
 Many RA drugs also can treat lupus.
 NSAIDs may be the first thing you try if your joints are the main problem.
 Eventually, you will probably use several different therapies at the same time.

 Approved drugs for lupus include corticosteroids.
 These are powerful drugs and you should take the lowest dose needed for your symptoms.
 Your doctor likely will prescribe hydroxychloroquine (Plaquenil), an antimalarial drug.
-Other options are chloroquine, which also is normally used to treat malaria, and belimumab (Benlysta), a biologic drug which affects the immune system.
+Other options are chloroquine, which also is normally used to treat malaria, and anifrolumab-fnia (Saphnelo) or belimumab (Benlysta), biologic drugs which affect the immune system.

 Your doctor may also want you to try drugs used for RA, such as DMARDs like methotrexate.
 With lupus, it's important to balance rest and exercise, and to get regular check-ups.